vippsas/vipps-magento/INSTALL.md

 Please ensure you check all configuration settings prior to using Vipps Payment.
 Pay attention to the Vipps Basic Settings section, namely `Saleunit Serial Number`, `Client ID`, `Client Secret`, `Subscription Key 1`, `Subscription Key 2`.

-For information aboutb how to find the above values, see the [Vipps Developrt Portal documentation](https://github.com/vippsas/vipps-developers/blob/master/vipps-developer-portal-getting-started.md).
+For information about how to find the above values, see the [Vipps Developer Portal documentation](https://github.com/vippsas/vipps-developers/blob/master/vipps-developer-portal-getting-started.md).

 # Basic Vipps Settings